manoharan-lab/holopy/docs/source/tutorial/install.rst

 Installation
 ~~~~~~~~~~~~

-As of version 3.0, HoloPy supports only Python 3.
+As of version 3.0, HoloPy supports only Python 3 (Python 3.7 or later).
 We recommend using the
-`anaconda <https://www.continuum.io/anaconda-overview>`_ distribution of Python,
+`anaconda <https://www.anaconda.com/>`_ distribution of Python,
 which makes it easy to install the required dependencies.
 HoloPy is available on
 `conda-forge <https://conda-forge.github.io/>`_, so you can install it with::